Litecoin - A Peer-to-Peer Cryptocurrency

 NFT Integration and Litecoin

 Litecoin is also exploring integration with non-fungible tokens (NFTs), which could create new trading opportunities.
-Understanding how these developments affect Litecoin's ecosystem will be crucial for future trading strategies.

 The Future of Litecoin